Bangka Island

 Bangka is an island lying east of Sumatra, Indonesia.
 It is administered under the province of the Bangka Belitung Islands, being one of its namesakes alongside the smaller island of Belitung across the Gaspar Strait.
-The 9th largest island in Indonesia, it had a population of 1,146,581 at the 2020 census.
+The 9th largest island in Indonesia, it had a population of 1,146,581 at the 2020 census; the official estimate as at mid 2023 was 1,191,300.
 It is the location of the provincial capital of Pangkal Pinang, and is administratively divided into four regencies and a city.
 The island itself and the surrounding sea suffers considerable environmental damage from its thriving tin mining industry which operates on- and offshore.

 Geography

 Bangka is the largest landmass of the province of the Bangka Belitung Islands.
 It lies just east of Sumatra, separated by the Bangka Strait; to the north lies the South China Sea, to the east, across the Gaspar Strait, is the island of Belitung, and to the south is the Java Sea.
-It is about 12,000 km².
-Most of its geography consists of lower plains, swamps, small hills, and beautiful beaches.
-It has white pepper fields, many palm trees and rubber trees, and well-known tin mines.
+It is about 11,831 km2 in area (including offshore islands).
+Most of its geography consists of lower plains, swamps, small hills, and beaches (including Pasir Padi).
+It has white pepper fields, many palm trees, rubber trees, and tin mines.

 The island's largest city, Pangkal Pinang, is also the capital and largest city of the province.
-The town of Sungai Liat is its second-largest settlement.
+The town of Sungailiat is its second-largest settlement.
 Mentok (formerly Muntok) is the principal port in the west.
 Other important towns are Toboali in the southern region; Koba, an important tin-mining town, also in the southern part of the island; and Belinyu, which is famous for its seafood products.
 Bangka has four seaports: Mentok, in the far west; Belinyu, in the far north; Sadai, in the far south; and Pangkal Balam, in Pangkal Pinang, where the government is contemplating the construction of a nuclear power station.